miguelgfierro/sciblog/blog/templates/privacy_template.md

 This privacy policy relates solely to this Application, if not stated otherwise within this document.

 *Latest update: June 03, 2018*

+For extending this policy, you can take a look at [iubenda](https://www.iubenda.com).